luisbernardinello/compilers/README.md

 ### 2. Syntax Analyzer

-The syntax analyzer implements a recursive descent parser for a simplified Pascal grammar, supporting:
+The syntax analyzer implements a parser for a simplified Pascal grammar, supporting:

 - Program structure validation
 - Variable declarations